oktadev/okta-blog/_source/_posts/2024-09-05-dpop-oauth.md

 A sequence diagram for the OAuth 2.0 Authorization Code flow with DPoP looks like this.

 {% img blog/dpop-oauth/token-request.svg alt:"Sequence diagram where client redirects to authorization server for user challenge.
 The authorization server redirects back to the client with the authorization code.
 The client generates a public/private key and creates the DPoP proof.
 The client sends the DPoP proof in the token request.
-The authorization server returns an access token bound to the DPoP proof." width:"800" %}{ .center-image }
+The authorization server returns an access token bound to the DPoP proof." width:"800" %}

 {% comment %}
 Tweak the diagram on https://mermaid.live/ with the following content